abhiwand/atk/api-doc/src/main/resources/python/model-libsvm/train.rst

     Degree of the polynomial kernel function ('poly').
 Ignored by all other kernels.
 Default is 3.

 gamma: Double (Optional)
+    Kernel coefficient for 'rbf', 'poly' and 'sigmoid'.
+If gamma is 0.0, then 1/n_features will be used.
 Default is 0.0.

 coef: double (Optional)
+    Independent term in kernel function.
+It is only significant in 'poly' and 'sigmoid'.
 Default is 0.0.

 nu : double (Optional)
     Default is 0.5.

 cache_size : double (Optional)
+    Specify the size of the kernel cache (in MB).
 Default is 100.0.

 shrinking : int (Optional)
-    Default is 1.
+    Whether to use the shrinking heuristic.
+Default is 1(true).

 probability : int (Optional)
-    Default is 0.
+    Whether to enable probability estimates.
+Default is 0(false).

 nr_weight : int (Optional)
     Default is 0.